ldecaro/bedrock-test-automation/README.md

 - [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/) (or other browser driver depending on browser used for testing)
 - An [AWS account](https://aws.amazon.com) with access to Amazon Bedrock and Claude3 Sonnet.
 - [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) to deploy this project to AWS.
+- Access to Virginia Region (us-east-1) on AWS.
+Update `BedrockClient.java` to use Bedrock in another Region.

 ## Running the sample test case (Amazon Cart)

 - Clone the project repository
 - Run `mvn package` to build the application
 - Authenticate your CLI to your AWS environment
-- Run locally using the debugger of your favorite IDE (I tested using VSCode)
+- Run locally using the debugger of your favorite IDE (I tested using VSCode to run App.java) or using the following command:

 ```
 java -jar target/genai-selenium-1.0-SNAPSHOT.jar